Tuspatil/Mini-Torrent/README.md

 # Mini-Torrent
-• Built a file sharing system with multi-tracker functionality.
+-Built a file sharing system with multi-tracker functionality.
-• It provides support for fault tolerance and parallel downloading.
+-It provides support for fault tolerance and parallel downloading.
-• Technologies used: C++, Pthread.
+-Technologies used: C++, Pthread.
 ![Screenshot](archi.png)

 ## Parallel Download algorithm: